Dewey Defeats Truman

 There is little drama in simply waiting until after the election to report the results.
 Instead, reporters use polls to add suspense to their coverage, with a leader and an underdog to root for.
 Moreover, every news outlet is trying to scoop the others by being the first to correctly predict the winner.
 Unfortunately, much of this coverage sacrifices accuracy for artificial excitement.

-This article explains how a layman can read a news report of a poll without being duped by the hype.
+This article explains how to read a news report of a poll without being duped by the hype.
 You don't need to be a statistician to understand enough about polls to not be taken in, because the problems are often not with the polls themselves but with the way that they're reported.

 First, please take the following unscientific poll: